-There are some common myths that lateral flow devices are inflexible and are not suitable or flexible enough for an ever demanding market place.
-We invited Hayley Clarke, Abingdon Health’s Key Account Manager, to our question and answer session to dispel some of these common myths about lateral flow devices (LFDs).
+There are some common myths that lateral flow devices are inflexible and not suitable or flexible enough for an ever demanding market place.
+Therefore, we invited Hayley Clarke, Abingdon Health’s Key Account Manager, to dispel some of these common myths about lateral flow devices (LFDs).

 Hayley has many years’ experience with lateral flow development projects, so she is well placed to discuss the flexible nature of LFDs and how they can be applied to detect many different markers in humans, animals, crops or food in a variety of different matrices.

 In the early days, LFDs were predominantly qualitative assays but improvements in reagents, component materials, and reader technologies have meant fully quantitative results are achievable – not everyone is aware of this development!